Saturday, June 26, 2021

 Oak Hill Cemetery, 255 South Avenue, Battle Creek MI

-We've made two visits here ~ one in February and one in May.
+We made two visits here in 2021 ~ one in February and one in May.
 May is much better 😊 Maps are available in the office and are highly recommended.
 The C.W.
 Post mausoleum came up first.

 Sojourner Truth lies just behind the Post Mausoleum.